Robert Herbert Forsch

-With 163 wins in a St. Louis uniform, Forsch is the third-winningest pitcher in team history through 2013, trailing Bob Gibson (251) and Jesse Haines (210).
+With 163 wins in a St. Louis uniform, Forsch is the third-winningest pitcher in team history through 2019, trailing Bob Gibson (251) and Jesse Haines (210).
 The most similar pitcher, according to the similarity scores method, is Paul Splittorff.
 The two were contemporaries, and Paul won 166 games.
 Paul also won 20 games once and pitched most of his career for one team as well.
 Their career ERAs were also virtually the same, and Paul died less than a year before Forsch.
-The main differences between the two was that Bob was righthanded and pitched all of his career in the National League, while Splittorff was lefthanded and pitched entirely in the American League.
+The main differences between the two were that Bob was right-handed and pitched all of his career in the National League, while Splittorff was left-handed and pitched entirely in the American League.

 Forsch and brother Ken also had similar careers, each playing 16 years in the majors.
 While Ken had 521 appearances compared to Bob's 498, more of Ken's were in relief.
 The two also both pitched for Houston, but not at the same time.
-However, Bob was in the World Series three times, while Ken never appeared in the Fall Classic.
-On the other, Ken was a two-time All-Star, while Bob was never selected to the midsummer classic.
+Bob was in the World Series three times, while Ken never appeared in the Fall Classic.
+Ken was a two-time All-Star, while Bob was never selected to the midsummer classic.

 Forsch was regarded as a good-hitting pitcher, hitting .213 with 12 home runs during his major league career and winning two Silver Slugger Awards.
 He hit .308 in 1975, .295 in 1980, and .298 in 1987, and clubbed a grand slam off Mike Bielecki of the Pittsburgh Pirates on August 10, 1986